manidogabo/starter-hugo-academic/content/authors/Trevor-J-Jones/_index.md

 ---

 Boozhoo!
-I am a PhD. candidate at Princeton University in the Liquids & Elasticity Laboratory.
+I am an Assistant Professor of Mechanical Engineering at Carnegie Mellon University.
 My work focuses on the adaptation of 'everyday' and soft matter physics to inspire, inform, and design new technologies.
 This curiosity-driven research aims to develop predictive models of nonlinear systems inspired by mechanical instabilities, biology, and art.
 On the day-to-day you will find me using bubbles and balloons or beads and string as a craftman's tools to build new materials.